logseq/docs/db-version-changes.md

 * Logbook timestamps have been deprecated.
 * Read more about the [new tasks](./db-version.md#tasks).

+#### Assets
+* Assets can have custom user properties.
+* Assets are blocks and thus can show their linked references when zoomed in on the asset block.

 #### Queries

+* Read more about the [new queries](./db-version.md#queries).
 * [Simple queries](https://docs.logseq.com/#/page/queries)
+  * Simple queries are created via the `/Query` command and not the `{{query}}` macro This means that user macros cannot be used to create specialized queries.
   * Simple queries can now have titles.
   * Some old simple queries for tasks will no longer work and must be manually converted e.g. `(priority A)` -> `(priority high)`.
   * The `sort-by` query filter no longer exists.
 Sorting is done via the table component.